 I had a lecturing post in the English department at Potsdam before moving to Northumbria University in Newcastle upon Tyne in January 2011.
 After a six-month work secondment from April to September 2015 I started working as a journalist for dpa News International again.
 In August 2018 I became Honorary Associate Professor at Warwick University.
 Since 1 December 2020 I have been a Marie Sklodowska Curie Research Fellow in the School of History, Classics and Archaeology at Newcastle University.

 My first monograph was Henry Neville and English Republican Culture in the Seventeenth Century: Dreaming of Another Game (Manchester: Manchester University Press, 2009).
 Together with Dirk Wiemann at Potsdam I co-edited European Contexts for English Republicanism (Farnham: Ashgate, 2013) and Perspectives on English Revolutionary Republicanism (Farnham: Ashgate, 2014).
-Together with Cesare Cuttica I have edited, Patriarchal Moments (London: Bloomsbury Academic, 2016).
-My most recent book, The English Republican Exiles in Europe during the Restoration, appeared with Cambridge University Press earlier this year.
+Together with Cesare Cuttica I edited, Patriarchal Moments (London: Bloomsbury Academic, 2016).
+My most recent book, The English Republican Exiles in Europe during the Restoration, appeared with Cambridge University Press in 2020.
+With Thomas Munck, I am currently editing Ideas across borders: translating visions of authority and civil society in Europe, c.1600-1840 for Routledge.

 You can contact me at firstname.lastname@example.org.